mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ---
 > id: euler-1

 This equation was discovered by the famous Swiss mathematician [Leonard Euler](bio:euler).
 It is true for any polyhedron, as long as it doesn’t contain any holes.

-If you play around the different polyhedra, like the ones above, you’ll find that Euler’s formula always works.
-In [a later course](/course/graphs-and-networks/eulers-formula) you’ll learn how to actually prove it mathematically.
+If you try different polyhedra, like the ones above, you’ll find that Euler’s formula always works.
+In [a late course](/course/graphs-and-networks/eulers-formula) you’ll learn how to actually prove it mathematically.

 ---